dotnet/docs-maui/docs/user-interface/pages/contentpage.md

 ::: moniker range="=net-maui-7.0"

-<xref:Microsoft.Maui.Controls.ContentPage> defines the `Content` property, of type <xref:Microsoft.Maui.Controls.View>, which defines the view that represents the page's content.
+<xref:Microsoft.Maui.Controls.ContentPage> defines the <xref:Microsoft.Maui.Controls.ContentPage.Content> property, of type <xref:Microsoft.Maui.Controls.View>, which defines the view that represents the page's content.
 This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

 ::: moniker-end